Intensivee/library-manager/README.md

 > Example JWT token payload:
 <img src="https://user-images.githubusercontent.com/64193740/106105103-b6a67f00-6143-11eb-97e4-d6558c57a28a.png" width=250>

 Security has some drawbacks.
 Application uses Firebase (just for the image storage) but it's not secured yet.
-It lacks validation between angular and firebase - it will be provided in future.
+It lacks validation between angular and firebase - it will be provided in the future.
-Also i would like to move roles and permissions from java Enums to database.
+Also I would like to move roles and permissions from java Enums to database.

 ## erd diagram
 <img src="https://user-images.githubusercontent.com/64193740/106116162-e2306600-6151-11eb-82e8-52fa1c0a3818.png" width=700>